nubbsterr/ELK-SIEM-Setup/README.md

 > *How can I reach you?*
 **DM me on Discord (nubbbieeee)!**

+> *How do I stop all my services?*
+**They will stop on their own when you shutdown your VM, there is no need to stop them manually. if anything, it may lead to goofing things up.**

 > *Why aren't you using an updated Ubuntu Server install?
 Why 18.04 LTS and not >=20.04?*
 **In all honesty, I was following the [LevelEffect](https://www.leveleffect.com/blog/how-to-set-up-your-own-home-lab-with-elk) from the beginning and have been using it as reference.
 It too used Ubuntu Server 18.04 LTS, so I followed suit.
 You can probably get away with installing a newer OS install and save a snapshot before doing so!**

 > *Why use this guide when others exist?*
 **The rest of them, if any exist, suck.
 Most 'ELK setup' guides use Elastic Cloud, which is totally fine, but hosting everything and going step-by-step just makes you that much more informed and knowledgable.
 On top of me providing DOCUMENTATION for you to read AS YOU WISH.
 I don't know of many guides that do that.
 And no, those Arduino project guides don't count because they all copy each other line for line, letter for letter.**

 > *Why is this so long?*
 **I go into a lot of detail + this is what real learning is.
 Taking the time to put in the effort to reap the fruits of your labour, as I have throughout writing this guide.**

 > *'xyz' isn't documented in your guide, why is that?*
 **Either I 1) Missed it completely while writing it or 2) Purposefully ignored it because it was either self-explanatory or way too lengthy to explain.
 In the event that I do miss something that you believe is important to be documented, you can DM me on Discord (nubbieeee).**

 # The Setup Begins
 This is our first step into our SIEM-building journey.

 First things first, we need a VM to host our services.
 We'll be using VirtualBox for just that.
-Because I am such a nice kiddo, <strong>I have a bash script made to install VirtualBox 7.1 for Ubuntu linked on this repo :)</strong> Sources are linked below specifically for this setup.
+Because I am such a nice kiddo, <strong>I have a bash script made to install VirtualBox 7.1 for Ubuntu linked on this repo :)</strong> [Sources](#sources) are linked below specifically for this setup.

 Once VirtualBox is set up, we can install an ISO for our VM; preferably Linux.
 I am running an [Ubuntu Server VM](https://releases.ubuntu.com/bionic/).